Depending on which country you’re from, you may or may not be familiar with Easter traditions.

 For those who are unaccustomed with Easter on the whole, it may be curious for you to see that the date is different every year.
 The reason has to do with the religious significance on the Christian calendar.

-According to Christians, Easter Sunday is the day Jesus Christ was resurrected following his death on the cross, which happened on the Friday before, also known as Good Friday.
+According to the Bible, Easter Sunday is the day Jesus Christ was resurrected following his death on the cross, which happened on the Friday before, also known as Good Friday.

 Easter in Australia is most commonly recognised as running for four days: Good Friday, Easter Saturday, Easter Sunday and Easter Monday.
 Public holidays (or bank holidays) are Good Friday and Easter Monday when banks and government organisations are closed for business.